se-buw/abt/README.md

 my_turtle_behavior implements a Behavior tree (BT) which inherits from behaviortree_cpp C++ package.
 This file executes a BT by traversing the xml file /behavior_trees/my_turtle_behavior.xml.
 As the BT is executed the turtlesim node is controlled to trace the path in a hexagon fashion.

-The behavior tree is stored in the xml as follows:
+The behavior tree which is stored in the xml as follows:

 - **MainTree**
   - **Sequence**